Recognized as one of Greater Toronto's Top Employers (2017)

-- Children's Aid Society of Toronto truly does "walk-the-walk" in providing generous maternity and parental leave top-up payments to new mothers and fathers, including adoptive parents, for up to 34 weeks -- and offers the option to extend their leave into an unpaid leave of absence
+- Children's Aid Society of Toronto truly does "walk-the-walk", providing generous maternity and parental leave top-up payments for new mothers and fathers, including adoptive parents (up to 70% of salary for up to 34 weeks) and offers the option to extend their leave into an unpaid leave of absence

 Recognized as one of Canada's Best Diversity Employers (2016)

 By Kristina Leung and Richard Yerema, Mediacorp Canada Inc. staff editors (Feb 23, 2016)